Starcrossed (novel)

-Starcrossed is a young adult fantasy romance novel by American author Josephine Angelini.
+Starcrossed is a fantasy paranormal romance novel by American author Josephine Angelini.
 The story follows a girl named Helen Hamilton, who is gradually revealed to be a modern-day Helen of Troy.
 After discovering her heritage, Helen learns that a union with the boy she loves may trigger a new Trojan War.
 The novel was followed by the sequels Dreamless and Goddess, and received praise from critics and fantasy authors amidst its release.